Time to read:5 minutes

 I get a lot of emails asking how to get motivated to clean.
 Even those of us who consider ourselves “clean freaks” sometimes lose our motivation and struggle to get it back.

-Sometimes, we lose our motivation to clean for predictable reasons.
+Sometimes, we lose our motivation to clean house for predictable reasons.
 Life gets busy with school or work, for instance, and we have a temporary shift in our priorities.
 Once it’s over, though, we sometimes need help shifting priorities back to our homes.

 Several years ago, my husband was diagnosed with brain cancer.
 If you’ve never known someone with brain tumors, it’s a form of cancer that changes everything about a person.
 It’s a slow thing — so slow that sometimes you think you are the one losing their mind.

 To make a long and very painful story short, between becoming my husband’s caregiver and later his widow, I lost my cleaning mojo for a while.

 All of which is to say that I get it.
 I understand.
 I’ve been there, too.

-1. Start small.
-No, smaller than that.
+1. Start Small.
+No, Smaller than That.

 Start with one surface.
 Not one floor of the house, not one room of it, not even an entire closet or one cupboard.
 Start with one surface.
 Don’t think about the rest of the house yet, and don’t feel guilty that you’re not doing more.
 You are doing something and that’s the first step.

-2. Commit to one spot for three days.
+2. Commit to One Spot for Three Days.

-3. Now, reward yourself.
+3. Now, Reward Yourself.

-4. Expand your reach.
+4. Expand Your Focus.

 Or join our Do Home Better group on Facebook — we celebrate each others’ accomplishments and support each other through homemaking challenges!

 If you need to, work in 10 and 20-minute bursts broken up with rewards and validation.
 It’s okay to go at your own pace, just keep going.

-7. Note the time.
+7. Note the Time.

 The more consistent you are about cleaning on a weekly basis, the less time it will take.
 Don’t believe me?
 Time yourself the first time you work in a room, then time yourself again a week later and compare your results.